 This was originally the El Al lounge, King David, but the airline has handed it over to a very small independent lounge operator whilst still using it for its own passengers.
 An immediate change was opening it up to Priority Pass and similar lounge club cards.

 The Priority Pass website, however, no longer lists ART & LOUNGE.
-On the ART & LOUNGE website, Heathrow is now showing as ‘Coming Soon’, despite having previously been open!
+On the ART & LOUNGE website, Heathrow is now showing as ‘Coming Soon’, despite having previously been open.

 Hopefully the lounge is just closed for a refit in order to allow ART & LOUNGE to make their own mark on it.
-In the meantime, Priority Pass holders in Terminal 4 are not short of options.
-You have the SkyTeam lounge (review here) and the Plaza Premium lounge (review here).

-Getting airport lounge access via a UK credit card
+How to get FREE airport lounge access via UK credit cards (January 2023)

-As a reminder, here are the three options to get FREE airport lounge access via a credit or charge card:
+As a reminder, here are the four options to get FREE airport lounge access via a credit card:

-You get a free LoungeKey card allowing you access to any property in the LoungeKey network.
-Guests are charged at £20 although regular travellers will find it cheaper to pay £60 for a supplementary credit card (adults only, of course).
-The card has an annual fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
+The card has a fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
 Full details are in my HSBC Premier World Elite Mastercard review.